best-practice-and-impact/qa-of-code-guidance/book/code_documentation.md

 If you are documenting functions that are not part of a package, you can use regular code comments.
 However, documenting functions using roxygen syntax can be helpful if you are planning on packaging the code in future and gives a clear structure to your documentation.

-You might find that writing function, class or package descriptions prior to writing their code helps you to focus on the task at hand.
+You might find that writing function, class, or package descriptions prior to writing their code helps you to focus on the task at hand.
 The documentation should be a specification of what the code is expected to do.
-As documentation tends to be user-focussed, this approach helps you to keep the user's needs in mind when developing code and provides a quick reference when more information on its capabilities are required.
+As documentation tends to be user-focused, this approach helps you to keep the user's needs in mind when developing code and provides a quick reference when more information on its capabilities are required.

 Lastly, perhaps one of the key things to remember when writing docstrings is to **keep them up to date**.